 Size : 20 x 14 x 4 cm

 - Subject : English

 The Norman Lewis Dictionary of Pronunciation can help you whether you speak in public or private, before large groups or simply with friends.
-Based on General American Speech, It features over 21000 entries, difficult words, current & historical personalities, unfamiliar places around the world.
+Based on General American Speech, It features over 21000 entries, difficult Words, current and historical personalities, unfamiliar places around the world.
 New names and terms relating to recent world events.
 A simple pronunciation system using letters of the alphabet, not symbols.
 The standard reference work on pronunciation in General American Speech.
-All through these many years, this dictionary has served as the standard reference work on pronunciation in general American speech.
+A ll through these many years, this dictionary has served as the standard reference work on pronunciation in general American speech.